Best Ethernet Cables 2026: Cat6 vs Cat6A for Business, WiFi 7, and PoE++

 Key Takeaway

-For business network installations in 2026, Cat6 is the baseline standard and Cat6A is recommended for WiFi 7 access points and PoE++ devices.
+For business and homelab network installations in 2026, Cat6 is the baseline standard and Cat6A is recommended for WiFi 7 access points, 10GbE homelab links, and PoE++ devices.
 Always specify pure copper conductors (not CCA) and match the jacket rating (CMR or CMP) to your installation environment.

-- Jacket Rating (Building Codes): CMR (Riser) for most runs, CMP (Plenum) for air-handling spaces
+- Jacket rating: CMR (Riser) for most indoor runs, CMP (Plenum) for air-handling spaces above drop ceilings

 Quick Reference: 2026 Business Cable Selection